meetuparchive/json-slim/README.md

 }
 ```

-A `Src[T]` needs a way to be lifted into an `org.json4s.JValue`, the intermediatory format used to manipulate the JSON ast, and a way to go from an `org.json4s.JValue` back into type `T`.
+A `Src[T]` needs a way to be lifted into an `org.json4s.JValue`, the intermediary format used to manipulate the JSON ast, and a way to go from an `org.json4s.JValue` back into type `T`.
 Since the lifting into a `JValue` may
-not be possible, failure may be represented as `None`. `Src` convertions for `Strings` and direct `JVaules` are provided.
+not be possible, failure may be represented as `None`. `Src` conversions for `Strings` and direct `JVaules` are provided.
 If you use an alternative type representation
 of JSON you will need to bring an implicit implementation of a `Src` into scope.

 ## combining operations